robb-j/gruber/README.md

 Many frameworks expect you to be making the next big platform with millions of users, I don't expect this to be true and would prefer to keep things as simple as possible for the projects I am working on.

+I'm also quite wary of going all-in on a big tech company's library or framework, having explored lots of them on smaller projects.
+The fatigue from breaking changes or deprecations is real, "move fast and break things" sounds great but it creates a lot of maintenance when you work of lots of small projects in small teams.

 ## Principles

 - Composability — logic should be composed together rather than messily intertwined